Thursday, June 7, 2012

 *Trekked Swanns Rd, Avonside Dr, Retreat Rd, Silverdale Pl, Bowie Pl.
 163 images.

-The red zoned houses I saw that snowy day would be demolished by CERA.
+Red zoned houses I saw that snowy day would be demolished by CERA.

-PM Key posted us a National party pamphlet, "Investing in our Future BUDGET 2012 at a glance," an Ilam constituency survey form from CERA minister Brownlee, "Building a Brighter Future for Ilam" & a form letter from Key dated 5 June 2012, boasting about disbursement of taxpayers' money in the Canterbury rebuild:
+PM Key posted us a National party pamphlet, "Investing in our Future BUDGET 2012 at a glance," an Ilam constituency survey form from CERA minister Brownlee, "Building a Brighter Future for Ilam" & a form letter from Key dated 5 June 2012, boasted about disbursement of taxpayers' money in the Canterbury rebuild:

 "Dear Mr & Mrs Esslemont and family...